lemuelkumarga/titanic/README.md

 <a data-toggle="popover" title="Interaction Term" data-content="A feature that is a derivation from other features.">interaction
 term</a> from <span class="hl">SibSp</span> and
 <span class="hl">Parch</span>, and defined as
-\(FamSize = 1 + SibSp + Parch\).
-Assuming that everyone in the family
-has to stay together, we should expect those with larger family sizes to have higher likelihoods of dying.
+$FamSize = 1 + SibSp + Parch$.
+Assuming that everyone in the family has to stay together, we should expect those with larger family sizes to have higher likelihoods of dying.

 ``` r
 feature_famsize <- function(Sibsp, Parch) { pmap(list(x=Sibsp, y=Parch), ..(x,y) %:=%  { x + y + 1 }) %>% as.integer }